zenara1n/voice-detect/README.md

 These labels are used in your application code to specify the action to be taken when a specific sound is detected.

-The **Voice Analyzer Library** empowers your Android application with real-time voice analysis and classification, making it a valuable addition for voice-controlled applications and voice-activated features.
+The **Voice Detector Library** empowers your Android application with real-time voice analysis and classification, making it a valuable addition for voice-controlled applications and voice-activated features.
 With its simplicity and configurability, you can create interactive and engaging experiences for your users.

-Get started with the Voice Analyzer Library and unlock the potential of voice-controlled interactions in your Android app.
+Get started with the Voice Detector Library and unlock the potential of voice-controlled interactions in your Android app.

 ### Thanks & Support